cockroachdb/docs/cockroachcloud/connect-to-a-serverless-cluster.md

   </section>
   <section class="filter-content" markdown="1" data-scope="connection-parameters">

+1. In the **Download CA Cert** section of the dialog, select your operating system, and use the command provided to download the CA certificate to the default PostgreSQL certificate directory on your machine.
 1. Select the **Parameters only** option of the **Select option/language** dropdown.

 1. Use the connection parameters provided in the dialog to connect to your cluster using a [CockroachDB-compatible tool](../{{site.versions["stable"]}}/third-party-database-tools.html).